 In retrospect, it was moments like this that lead to enveloping myself in the “shield” as a defense mechanism which served to protect my sanity and sense of self.

 This shield that I’m alluding to is a mechanism that allows me to be reflective and nonplussed when confronted by the litany of micro-aggressions that are the norm rather than the exception for many a Black man.

 I only wish this was the case.

-During my time as a young man and even now, there is this “otherness” that defines being Black that is laughable in its ridiculousness – this idea of Blackness or being Black means being part and parcel of this mysterious, yet exotic monolithic group, when nothing could be further from the truth in many instances.
+During my time as a young man and even now, there is this “otherness” that defines being Black that is laughable in its ridiculousness – this idea of Blackness or being Black means being part and parcel of this mysterious, yet exotic monolithic group, when nothing could be further from the truth.

 But – there is a common denominator that echoes, loudly.

-This truth does not anger or cause me any sadness, as those emotions faded from the horizon long ago – but less than a week ago something endeavored to break the “shield” that had served me with efficiency for more than 35 years – sending me back to that cauldron of feelings, on that fateful afternoon when I was declined an invitation to Richard’s birthday party.
+This truth does not anger or cause me any sadness, as those emotions faded from the horizon long ago – but less than a week ago something endeavored to break the “shield” that survival strategy – which had served me with efficiency for more than 35 years – and it sent me back to that bubbling cauldron of disaffection that I was submerged in on that fateful afternoon when I was declined an invitation to Richard’s birthday party.

-When my son left for college in the Fall it was a bittersweet realization of the fact that everything that my wife and I had prepared him for was going to be put to the test, we would have to contend with tendering the gift that we received from the Almighty and effectively handing him over to the world.
+When my son left for college in the Fall, it was a bittersweet realization of the fact that everything that my wife and I had prepared him for was going to be put to the test, that we would have come to terms with the baby bird leaving the nest b

 “Dad, I’m gonna rip it down.”